The 12 Hallmarks of Aging in Dogs, Explained

 What “Biological Age” Means in Real Terms

-For owners, the value is not chasing a single number.
-The value is recognizing when a dog’s daily function becomes less predictable—especially around appetite, body condition, and recovery after activity.
-When those patterns shift, it is time to tighten routines, reduce “free calories,” and log a few simple markers so the next vet visit is more decisive.
+For owners, the value is not chasing a single score.
+It is recognizing when a dog’s daily function — appetite, body condition, recovery after activity — becomes less predictable.
+When those patterns shift, tighten routines, cut “free” calories, and log a few markers so the next vet visit is more decisive.

 Epigenetic Clocks: Useful, Not Magical